hiltonmbr/hadoop-docker/README.md

 After setting up the environment:

-1. Copy the notebook file `example.ipynb` to the shared workspace folder `./code-server/workspace/example.ipynb`.
+1. Open the Notebook `handle-hdfs.ipynb` in the code-server.

-2. - Press `Ctrl + Shift + P` to open the command palette.

-- Type "Python: Create a virtual environment" and select the option "Python: Create a virtual environment".
-- Select the option "Create a .venv in the current workspace" and press Enter.
+2. Select Kernel and install suggested extensions `Python` and `Jupyter`.

+3. Select Python Environments and choose Create a Python Virtual Environment (`.venv`).

 - Select the option "Python 3.12" and press Enter.
 - Wait for the virtual environment to be created.

-3. Open the notebook (`example.ipynb`) in your code-server interface to start working with Hadoop jobs.

-4. Select Kernel and install suggested extensions `Python` and `Jupyter`.

-5. Select Kernel again and create a Python Virtual Environment (`.venv`).
+4. Make sure you have as selected kernel a Python Virtual Environment (`.venv`).

 ## Contributing